Want to know more about the Girl Scout Juliette program? Call us at (800) 785-2090 or send us an email.

 Juliette Girl Scouts can do anything Girl Scouts in a troop can do.
 Juliettes learn to Discover, Connect, and Take Action when they:

 Complete Girl Scout Journeys + Badges

-Girls can choose from three different Journey books at each program grade level.
+Girls can choose from different Journey books at every program grade level.
 Journeys guide girls towards becoming a leader in their community.
-Juliettes can also earn badges, which include a variety of skill-building activities, many of which compliment the Journeys.
+Juliettes can also earn badges, which include a variety of skill-building activities, many of which complement the Journeys.

 Attend Girl Scout Events + Activities